Welcome back, students! All campuses are open and ready to serve students virtually,

 - Students must be a high school student (9th grade) at the time of enrollment.

-- Available with permission from your home school administrator each semester for every course.
+- Available with permission from your high school/home school administrator each semester for every course.

 - Must meet course prerequisite and placement requirements TSI (Texas Success Inititave).